 All the equipment must be returned in the same fashion it was delivered to you.

 Equipment and accessories that fall under this bracket include satellite navigation discs, SD cards and remote units, headphones, charging leads (electric cars only), and Bluetooth.

 What happens if I damage my leased vehicle?

-Damage to a leased car as a result of an accident, poor treatment or negligence is not covered by fair wear and tear guidelines.
+Damage to a leased car as a result of an accident, poor treatment or negligence is not covered by fair wear and tear guidelines or your car lease warranty.
 If you return the vehicle damaged you will be hit with an end of lease charge.
 This is why it's crucial to service and maintain your vehicle throughout your lease agreement.

 When you return your vehicle to the leasing company at the end of your contract, the condition of the vehicle will be inspected.
 If visible damage is identified, this will be noted and you will be liable to pay a hefty end of lease penalty charge.

 These penalty charges can burn a hole in your pocket, so don't let it get to that stage!
 Accidents happen - it's all part of being a driver.
 It's always better to get the damage repaired before you return your leased car.

 It's handy to know that finance providers will charge you a small fortune because they have the right to do so.
 Whereas, if you take your vehicle to a professional mechanic, you'll dodge some hefty penalty charges.
 Whatever you do, DO NOT try and repair the damage yourself.
 All lease car repairs must be up to a professional standard that provide a full warranty of the work.

 If you want to know more about how the BVRLA’s fair wear and tear guidelines apply to you, speak to your leasing broker directly.
 Remember you are liable to pay return charges even if you are ending a car lease early.